xdebug/vscode-php-debug/README.md

 ## Contributing

 To hack on this adapter, clone the repository and open it in VS Code.
-You need NodeJS and typings installed (`npm install -g typings`).
-Install dependencies by running `npm install` and `typings install`.
+You need NodeJS with NPM installed.
+Install dependencies by running `npm install`.

 You can debug the extension (run it in "server mode") by selecting the "Debug adapter" launch configuration and hitting `F5`.
 Then, open a terminal inside the project, and open the included testproject with VS Code while specifying the current directory as `extensionDevelopmentPath`: